Military generals working in the Trump White House are making a killing, at least in terms of their pension benefits and salaries.

 After 20 years of service, regardless of age, a military retiree qualifies for a pension amounting to 50% of final pay with an additional 2.5 percentage points for each year of service beyond 20.
 Plus, the officers get a cost-of-living adjustment for their pensions, a benefit that is not widely offered in the private sector.
-Plus, the generals, like other qualified military of all ranks, get medical benefits (essentially free health care from TRICARE) for themselves and their families.
+Plus, the generals, like another qualified military of all ranks, get medical benefits (essentially free health care from TRICARE) for themselves and their families.

-These generous benefits are being given at a time that the general civilian population faces a retirement crisis accompanied by impending cuts in Social Security, Medicare and Medicaid.
+These generous benefits are being given at a time that the general civilian population faces a retirement crisis accompanied by impending cuts in Social Security, Medicare, and Medicaid.

 But in the Trump White House, the generals have found a great place to offer their military training on Trump, who only went to military school and evaded the draft by claiming he had bone spurs.